When to refinance an FHA loan to a conventional loan

 - Refinancing isn’t free.
 Since refinancing is essentially getting a new mortgage, you’ll once again incur closing costs, which — though cheaper than for purchase loans — are still substantial on large mortgages.
 As of the end of 2021 (the most recent data available), the average refinancing closing costs were $2,398 — an increase of almost 5 percent from the year before — though in some states they can mount as high as $4,600.
 Depending on your lender, you might be able to roll these costs into your loan, but that will ultimately increase your new monthly payment.

 - You’ll have to go through the entire loan process again.
 Remember all the work you had to do to get approved for your first loan?
 Get ready to do it again.
-Conventional refinancing involves a lot of paperwork and a lot of back-and-forth exchanges with your lender.
-In August 2023, according to Ice Mortgage Technology, the average time to close a conventional refinance loan was 47 days.
+Conventional refinancing involves a lot of paperwork and back-and-forth exchanges with your lender.
+The average time to close a conventional refinance loan was 43 days as of May 2024, according to ICE Mortgage Technology.

 If refinancing your FHA loan to a conventional loan isn’t right for you, you can still take advantage of lower interest rates by doing an FHA streamline refinance.
 This program offers a faster way to refinance your FHA loan because it does away with more stringent underwriting, such as the need to verify your income and credit or do an appraisal.